Integral Reduction with Kira 2.0 and Finite Field Methods: Benchmarks

 To illustrate the impact of the overhead reduction with the \code{-{}-bunch\_size} command-line option and the scaling with several nodes utilizing \code{MPI}, we chose the IBP reduction of the topology \code{topo5} shown in Fig.~\ref{fig:topo5} with the propagators

 where $P_8$ and $P_9$ are auxiliary propagators.
 The scalar products of the external momenta can be expressed through the kinematical invariants by

 This example can be found in \code{examples/topo5}.
 We perform the reduction with $r = 7$ and $s = 4$, which is sufficient for the virtual NNLO corrections to the amplitude of single top production.
 This results in about 1.6\,million probes in total over four prime fields to complete the reduction.
 The runtime of the probes is dominated by the forward elimination with a contribution of 97\,\%.
-The calculations were performed on cluster nodes equipped with two Intel Xeon Platinum 8160 processors with 24 cores each and 192\,GiB of RAM in total with hyper-threading disabled. \code{topo5} has also been studied in Ref.~\cite{Klappert:2020aqs} with emphasis on \firefly{}'s options.
+The calculations were performed on cluster nodes equipped with two Intel Xeon Platinum 8160 processors with 24 cores each and 192\,GiB of RAM in total with hyper-threading disabled.
+On each node, we utilize all cores with the command line option \code{--{}--parallel=48}. \code{topo5} has also been studied in Ref.~\cite{Klappert:2020aqs} with emphasis on \firefly{}'s options.

 In Tab.~\ref{tab:topo5_bunches}, we vary the maximal bunch size of \firefly{} with the command-line option \code{-{}-bunch\_size} as described in Sect.~\ref{sect:finite_field}.

 In general, the runtime decreases at the cost of additional memory, as expected.
 Increasing the bunch size from 1 to 2 costs about 1\,GiB of additional RAM but already decreases the runtime by roughly 25\,\% by speeding up the average time to solve the system for one data point with \pyred{} by a similar percentage.
 The step to a bunch size of 4 again yields a runtime decrease of 20\,\% but already costs 5\,GiB.
 In the following steps, the gain in runtime becomes smaller while the amount of additional memory required increases faster.
 Note that this example is mainly limited by the cost of computing probes with \pyred{} as shown in the last column, i.e.\ the internal calculations in \firefly{} only play a minor role.
 The share of the probes at the total CPU time for the reduction only decreases marginally.